 “Hopefully, they [truck drivers] will have no excuses for going up the hill,” said Macungie Council member Dorothy Kociuba at the June 20 meeting.

-Numerous truckers have been cited for either going up the hill or coming down and winding thru the dangerous S-curves, sometimes causing property damage because their trucks are too wide for their lane.
+for either going up the hill or coming down and winding thru the dangerous S-curves, sometimes causing property damage because their trucks are too wide for their lane.

 “Trucks over a certain length and width are not permitted on the road.
 Most truckers know the width of their trailer, but don’t know what the total length of their truck is,” said Guy Ramsey, president.

 But, he added, the signs were confusing to truck drivers and they started to complain about the tickets they were receiving.
 The new signs do not allow any trucks over a 45-foot width to go up or down the hill through the curves.

 “Now the signs are very clear,” Ramsey said, “Every trucker knows if they have a 48- or a 45-foot trailer behind their truck.

 When the truckers were interviewed, they said they didn’t understand the signage.
 It was not anyone’s impression that they didn’t see the signage – they just didn’t understand it, or chose to go past it, Ramsey continued.

 Council member Chris Becker said he is dissatisfied with the placement and look of the signs.

 “I thought the signs would have been constructed differently,” Becker said.